QSM Q4 2018: Christmas period boosts trading – for some

 We run the Quarterly Sales Monitor four times a year and along with the report, it is the only survey of its kind that reflects the independent retail industry in the UK.
 The report features full analysis from the survey as well as all member comments.
 All reports are then used to influence the media and Government through our Legal and Parliamentary Affairs Committee (LPAC), with all participants receiving a copy of the results.

-If you are a member not receiving our survey emails, contact the membership team to sign up to our member communications list which includes survey emails as well as updates on important industry news, member services, events and exhibitions.
+If you are a member not receiving our survey emails, contact the membership team on the button below to sign up to our member communications list which includes survey emails as well as updates on important industry news, member services, events and exhibitions.